polar-app/polar-app/docs/SHARING.md

 type do we can have user to user messages but also features like a user added you as a contact or a user shared a document with you.

-We us this for two main reasons:
+We use this for two main reasons:

 - to notify you when someone has added you as a friend